elramidreju/Playnite-DuplicateFinder/README.md

 - Includes a '_Check for similarity_' option to search for **potentially** duplicate games with non-matching names.
 - Offers a customizable _Tolerance_ setting to fine-tune the '_Check for similarity_' results.

+## Disclaimer
+- When using '_Check for similarity_', false positives for sequels or similarly named games are expected (e.g. _Far Cry 3_ and _Far Cry 4_, or _Feud_ and _Fez_).
+While this feature is useful for identifying potential duplicates, always review the results to ensure accuracy.
+- DuplicateFinder was built with full awareness of the existence of [DuplicateHider](https://github.com/felixkmh/DuplicateHider) by **felixkmh**.
+However, DuplicateFinder was created with simplicity in mind, offering fewer features and less automation, but with greater ease of use and clarity.
+It provides information so users can review and decide what to do on a per-game basis.
+It is also designed to be easier to maintain and keep compatible with every version of Playnite.

 ## Contribute
 If you feel DuplicateFinder is lacking an important feature or something needs fixing, please open an issue or email me about it before working on anything.